Sonic Mega Collection

-is a video game compilation developed by Sonic Team and published by Sega in 2002 for the GameCube.
+is a 2002 video game compilation developed by Sonic Team and published by Sega for the GameCube.
 It is a compilation of several Sonic the Hedgehog games originally released for the Genesis, along with a few other Sega-published titles for the system.

 According to the director, Yojiro Ogawa, the purpose of the compilation was to introduce younger players to the original games in the Sonic series.
 The games are played through a Genesis emulator developed by Sonic Team themselves.
 Outside of the games, the compilation includes Sonic-themed videos and illustrations, as well as high-resolution scans of the instruction manuals and Sonic the Hedgehog comic covers.
+In 2004, the compilation was re-released for the PlayStation 2, Xbox, and Windows as Sonic Mega Collection Plus with additional Sonic games originally released for the Game Gear.

-Sonic Mega Collection received positive critical reception, being recommended for its large library of titles, high quality emulation, and its cheap market price.
-The compilation was re-released for the PlayStation 2, Xbox, and Microsoft Windows as Sonic Mega Collection Plus with additional Sonic games originally released for the Game Gear.
-This was followed by a new compilation for the PlayStation 2 and GameCube, Sonic Gems Collection, with more obscure and rare Sonic games such as Sonic CD.
+Reception to Sonic Mega Collection as well as Plus was positive, with praise going to its faithful emulation, strong core games, nostalgic value, and low price.
+Criticism was directed toward the absence of Sonic CD (1993), lackluster extras, weaker spin-off titles, tedious unlocking mechanics, and some visual issues in Plus.
+A second compilation focused on rare and obscure Sonic titles, Sonic Gems Collection, was released in 2005.

 Overview

 Sonic Mega Collection compiles 14 emulated games originally released for the Sega Genesis, limited to only 12 in releases outside of Japan.
-In addition to the seven default games, three unlockable games are included that recreate the Sonic & Knuckles "lock-on technology" to allow for new modes and/or playable characters in the first three Sonic games.
-Four non-Sonic games published by Sega are also unlockable, two of which are exclusive to the Japanese release.
+Seven games are available by default, while the remainder are unlocked by launching other games repeatedly.
+These include three games that recreate the Sonic & Knuckles "lock-on technology" to allow for new modes and/or playable characters in the first three Sonic games, and four non-Sonic games published by Sega, two of which are exclusive to the Japanese release.
 High-resolution instruction manual scans are included for each game.
 An "Extras" section features over 100 scans of comic covers from Archie Comics' Sonic the Hedgehog series, illustrations of Sonic characters throughout the franchise's history, and a handful of videos promoting other Sonic games, including the opening and ending cutscenes from Sonic CD.

-Sonic Mega Collection Plus includes all 14 of the games from the original release in all regions, plus the addition of six Sega Game Gear games.
-The compilation's user interface has been updated, and all games now support the ability to suspend and resume gameplay at any time.
+Sonic Mega Collection Plus includes all 14 of the games from the original release in all regions, plus the addition of six Game Gear games.
+The compilation's user interface has been updated, and all games now support the ability to save the player's progress mid-level using save states.
 The illustration gallery has been expanded with artwork from games released since the original Mega Collection, while all videos from the original release have been omitted, replaced by a gallery of storyboards and in-production renders of cutscenes from Sonic Heroes.